lexermal/website-weixler-me/blog/Basic-cluster-setup/05 Setup Longhorn.md

 kubectl scale --replicas=1 deployment my-deployment-name -n my-namespace
 ```

-## Troubleshoot read only file system
+## Troubleshoot read-only file system
-If you encounter an error in the pod logs that says the file system is read only, this is the solution.
+If you encounter an error in the pod logs that says the file system is read-only, this is the solution.

 Like in the troubleshooting point from above you simply need to scale the deployment to 0 and scale back up:
 ```